 Outpatient Neuropsychological Consultation and Intervention: Many neuropsychologists desire to integrate intervention and consultation services into their neuropsychological assessment practice.
 This rotation provides training and intervention experience in the Teen Online Problem Solving Intervention (TOPS; Wade, Cassedy, Taylor, et al., 2019), which is an intervention designed to facilitate adolescent and family coping, communication, and problem-solving for youth who have experienced an acquired brain injury.
-Additional opportunities on this rotation may include participation in the Inpatient Rehabilitation Unit (IRU) Neuropsychology Follow-up Clinic.
+Additional opportunities on this rotation may include participation in the the Multidisciplinary Intensive Care Neurology and Development Clinic (MIND Clinic, neurocritical care outcome program).
 These services are largely provided through telehealth at this time.
-Kimberly Davis, Ph.D. is the primary supervisor for this rotation.
+Kimberly Davis, Ph.D., ABPP-CN is the primary supervisor for this rotation.